 Here our Creative Director Sally Storey shares her knowledge to bring you tips on how to achieve layered lighting in your home.

-Layering light to build up a scheme effectively means combining different effects.
-These can be separated into general light, feature light and task light.
-Each of these types of light can be achieved in different ways, for example, downlighting, uplighting, wall washing and specific highlighting.
-Combine these effects with decorative light sources for a more ambient, less specific lighting design.
-To develop a scheme one has to use at least two elements and the best schemes may involve three or four elements.
+Layering light creates a more flexible lighting scheme which allows you to adapt the lighting to suit the different activities in that space.
+When layering light you build up a scheme combining different effects; general light, feature light and task light.
+Each of these can be achieved in different ways, for example, downlighting, uplighting, wall washing and specific highlighting.
+To develop a scheme, one has to use at least two elements and the best schemes may involve three or four elements.
 Each effect can be considered as a layer of light.

 How do you layer the lighting in a living room?